 Driveline models abstract the motion of three-dimensional mechanical systems constrained to move in one dimension.
 Some driveline components require extra specification to capture underlying two- and three-dimensional geometry.
 An example in the Simscape Driveline library is the Differential gear.

 Many standard Simscape Driveline components allow you to enable or disable modeling of internal dynamics.
 For example, Generic Engine allows you to represent an engine with instantaneous response for a simple, idealized model.
-A more complex and accurate representation is available in Generic Engine, if you enable its internal time lag.
+To access a more complex and accurate representation, enable the internal time lag for the Generic Engine block.
 You can also create your own custom components (with internal compliance dynamics, for example), to whatever degree of fidelity and complexity that you want.

 Much of complex internal dynamic Simscape Driveline modeling comes from representing the effect of both viscous and Coulomb friction.